Suei43/dropbox-file-upload-api/README.md

 - Ensure that the file you want to upload is in the root directory of the project, or adjust the file path in the `.env` file accordingly.
 - Ensure you have enabled 'files.content.write' in your dropbox settings to avoid missing scope errors.

 That's it!
-Now you have a simple Node.js application to upload files to Dropbox using the Dropbox API.
 If you encounter any issues or have questions, feel free to contact me <a href="mailto:folarinraphael@outlook.com">here</a>.

 Enjoy!!!!